 Our project team and contractors are constantly looking for ways to minimise disruption to local people and businesses across the route

 Ropes and blocks were used to pull conductors between the pylons and away from properties and business.
 All people and equipment below the conductors were protected.

 As well as being safer, the technique ended up being more effective and the stringing work took less time than expected.

 Steve Haskayne, Hinkley Connection Project Director commented: “Our project team and contractors are constantly looking for ways to minimise disruption to local people and businesses across the route.

 By adopting the pulley system, we were pleased that we only needed one short closure to St Andrew's Road, significantly reducing the disruption to businesses, people's livelihoods and the local community.

-Stringing across all pylons along the route will have concluded by the end of 2023.
+Stringing across all pylons along the route will have concluded by early 2024.